tchajed/sys-verif-fa25/docs/assignments/hw1-coq.md

 ::: important

-This chapter has a lot of small, easy exercises.
+This chapter has a lot of small, easy exercises to get you practice.
 If these are difficult, that's a bad sign.
-If they're easy, note that proofs will become more difficult quickly after this, but you'll need the practice.
+If they're easy, note that proofs will become more difficult quickly after this.

 :::